This page shows how to create an Ice application with C#.

 "Hello World!"string.
 The server prints that string on its terminal.

-Running Client and Server in C#
+Run your Client and Server

 To run client and server, we first start the server in a separate window: